adamwych/neatproto/README.md

 # NeatProto

 NeatProto is an interface description language.
-It allows you to design an interface and automatically generate corresponding code for: Rust (... more coming soon!).
+It allows you to design an interface and automatically generate corresponding code for: C# and Rust (... more coming soon!).

 ### Why would I need it?